-What is Gingivitis?
+What Is Gingivitis?

-Signs of Gingivitis in Cats
+Symptoms of Gingivitis in Cats

-Causes of Gingivitis in Cats
+What Causes Gingivitis in Cats?

 The most common cause of gingivitis in cats is a build-up of plaque and bacteria.
 Other predisposing factors include: